tommyrot/superseriousstats/FAQ.md

     4,SPAMGUY
     *,randomguy

 Save your changes and run `sss.php -m` to import them.
-The line beginning with the asterisk will be ignored when importing this file.
+The line(s) beginning with an asterisk will be ignored when importing this file.

 ---